liebki/ollama-translator/README.md

 ## Features
-- Real-time translation of all player messages (longer than five characters).
+- "Real-time" translation of all player messages (all messages longer than five characters).
+- All translated messages show the original message when hovering over them.
 - Configurable settings.
 - Easy integration with Ollama API.
 - (ONLY) Support for local hosting of translation models (for now).